ashleymarkfletcher/kinectParticles/README.md

 # kinectParticles

-Kinect particle interaction created with Processing
+Kinect particle interaction, using a Microsoft Kinect v2 camera, created with Processing.